clawpack/doc/doc/restart.rst

 Gauge output from the original run is no longer overwritten by the second run.
-Instead gauge output from the restart run will be appended to the end of each `gaugeXXXXX.txt` file.
-(If multiple restarts are performed from the same checkpoint file then these will accumulate in an undesirable fashion, but for for most purposes this does the right thing.)
+Instead gauge output from the restart run will be appended to the end of each `gaugeXXXXX.txt` file (or `gaugeXXXXX.bin` in the case of binary gauge output, introduced in v5.9.0).

+Note that if you have to restart a computation from a checkpoint file that is at an earlier time than the original computation reached, then intermediate gauge outputs will be repeated twice, and data from these output files may have to be adjusted to account for this.
+If multiple restarts are performed from the same checkpoint file then gauge data will accumulate in an undesirable fashion, but for most purposes this does the right thing.